-Azimo is a front-runner in the global P2P remittance market, offering a fast, low-cost and secure means to send money 24/ through a wide variety of channels in 195+ countries.Website
+Azimo is a front-runner in the global P2P remittance market, offering a fast, low-cost and secure means to send money 24/7 through a wide variety of channels in 195+ countries and territories.Website

 GKN's systems and services enable banking and microfinance institutions, retail goods providers, and government entities to circumvent legacy communications and other physical infrastructures to provide an array of existing and emerging financial services products to the underserved.